nunofachada/perfandpubtools/docs/userguide.md

 ### 2.1\.
 Time parsing functions (plugins)

-* [get_time_gnu] - Given a file containing the default output of the [GNU time] command, this function extracts the user, system and elapsed times in seconds, as well as the percentage of CPU usage.
+* [get_time_gnu] - Extract the user time, system time and elapsed time (in seconds), as well as the percentage of CPU usage, from files containing the default output of the [GNU time] command.

 * Additional functions/plugins for parsing other types of benchmarking files can easily be implemented by the user, as described in the next section.